Jimbaran Fish Market: Pick Your Own Seafood Feast!

 If you love seafood, you must visit the Jimbaran Fish Market in southern Bali.

-Afterwards, you can enjoy the smoky grilled seafood feast right on the beach for sunset.
+You can enjoy the smoky grilled seafood feast right on the beach for sunset.

 First Stop: The Wet Fish Market in Kedonganan